dbca-wa/wastd/docs/data_collection/data_collection_training.rst

 * **W** Wheatstone
 * **O** Onslow
 * **R** Resort
-* **S** Salt works
+* **J** Thevenard Jetty

 Screen "Other light source":
+This screen is a reminder to capture all known light sources as "Light source" in the previous screen.

-If there are any other known light sources, swipe back and add them.
-Otherwise, proceed.
+* If there are any other known light sources, swipe back and add them as individual "Light source".
+* If there were no other light sources, select "No".
+* If the presence or absence of other light sources is unknown, select "Unknown".

-Screen "Outlier track group":
+Screen "Outlier track group" (repeat as required):

 For each single outlier track, or groups of outlier tracks sharing a similar path (and bearing):